owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 clips only, and an audio track that is 100ms longer.
 Generating the timeline (2) and flattening (3) are again similar to the previous property tests.
-The assertion (4) checks that all video gaps use the last frame of preceeding clips, even if we know that there should only be one at the end.
+The assertion (4) checks that all video gaps use the last frame of preceding clips, even if we know that there should only be one at the end.

 ## Properties: Flattening Equivalences